 Stellar triple bills six days a week (think Catherine Bohart, Laura Lexx, Ivo Graham) in a snug West End subterranean venue.
 99 Club

-Camden Comedy Club, Camden Head, Camden (Tue-Sun)
+Camden Comedy Club, Camden Head, Camden (Tues-Sun)

-Up The Creek, Greenwich (Thur-Sun)
+Up The Creek, Greenwich (Thurs-Sun)

 Quality latter-week laughs in front of a brick wall, so you can pretend you're in NYC.
 Comedians are as hot as they come: think Jon Robbins, Amy Gledhill, Ahir Shah.
 Home of the infamous Blackout nights, where performers do a tight five, the twist being the audience can choose to ditch them after just two mins.
 They pour their own beer too (the venue, not the comedians).
 Up The Creek

-The all-time best comedy nights in London
+More great comedy in London

 Happy Mondays, Amersham Arms, New Cross (Mon)